crowebird/js_classes/README.md

 The Auto-Instantiate parameter is an array, which is the arguments you want to pass to the constructor on class creation.
 If you have no arguments to pass to the constructor (or don't have a constructor), simply pass an empty array.

-You can access the Auto-Instantiated class by using the js_classes.instances function to get a reference to the instantiated class:
+You can access the Auto-Instantiated class after the fact by using the js_classes.instances function to get a reference to the instantiated class:
 ```javascript
 var myClassInstance = js_classes.instances('MyClass');
 var myClassInstanceConstructor = js_classes.instances('MyClass.WithConstructor');
 myClassInstanceConstructor.getAdd(); // 6
 ```
 js_classes.instances will only hold instances of classes Auto-Instantiated.

+_Note that when a class is Auto-Instantiated that js_classes.extend will also return that instance_